Applying for a Car Registration in Colorado

 Most counties also accept MasterCard, Visa and Discover cards.
 Only Weld and Yuma counties accept American Express cards as a payment option when registering a vehicle.

-Download our in-depth guide for step-by-step instructions on getting your car registration.
+Download our free guide for step-by-step instructions on getting your car registration.